 This little-known, 16-kilometer trail is a hidden gem, just outside of Banff National Park’s Rockies.
 Alberta is rife with excellent trails, but even experienced hikers will find this one challenging – and rewarding.
 The trail takes you into glacier country, with one path leading to Peyto Glacier.
 The more difficult hike is down to Caldron Lake itself.
 The steep incline, followed by glacial wash-out flats and a moraine make this a great 7-hour hike for anyone who likes a challenge.
 Would-be adventurers take note: Signage is almost non-existent, which adds to the wilderness appeal of the trail, and the glacial stream must be forded as the bridge has been washed away by glacial melt, which increases in volume later in the day and Spring after the melt.

 Canol Heritage Trail, North West Territories

 This trekking is not for the faint of heart!
 This trail runs a total of 355 kilometers from Norman Wells to the Yukon, through the Mackenzie Mountains.
-Only accessible in summer and then just barely, it follows an abandoned World War II pipeline through Canada’s north.
-The trail is considered one of the most difficult and rugged in Canada; it lacks any amenities and you’ll need to arrange for your own emergency services, pick-up, drop-off and food drops if you plan to hike end-to-end.
+Only accessible in summer and then just barely as it is one of the coldest places on earth.
+The trail follows an abandoned World War II pipeline through Canada’s north.
+The trail is considered one of the most difficult and rugged in Canada; it lacks any amenities and you’ll need to arrange for your own emergency services, pick-up, drop-off, and food drops if you plan to hike end-to-end.
 Experienced wilderness hikers will revel in the grandiosity of the true north and the breathtaking wildness it offers.
 Guide services are available and shorter portions of the historic trail are offered as day hikes out of Norman Wells.

 Fundy Trail, New Brunswick